Add the key estate details

 Review assumptions that affect the estimate, such as spouse or civil partner transfer, residence nil-rate band conditions, and whether pensions are included in the taxable estate estimate.

-See net estate, estimated inheritance tax, exempt amounts, and other key figures based on the details and assumptions entered.
+See net estate, estimated inheritance tax, exempt amounts, and other key figures based on the details and assumptions entered for each saved scenario.

 Review missing items, incomplete areas, and recommended next actions so estate information is easier to locate and hand over when needed.